 The Fund is exposed to credit risk, which is the risk that a counterparty will be unable to pay amounts in full when they fall due.

-The fund is also exposed to counterparty credit risk on derivative financial instruments, cash and cash equivalents, amounts due from brokers and other receivables.
+The fund is also exposed to counterparty credit risk on derivatives financial Instruments, cash and cash equivalents, amounts due from brokers and other receivables.
+None of these assets are impaired nor past due but not impaired.